 Comoros 2,235 km2 (863 sq mi)

-Comoros is one of the smallest countries located in the Indian Ocean several miles off the coast of East Africa.
-It consists of three islands, with the fourth one still under the administered by France.
+Comoros is one of the smallest island country located in the Indian Ocean several miles off the coast of East Africa.
+It consists of three islands, with the fourth one still under the administration of France.

 Nicknamed the “perfumed islands” due to their scented plant life, these volcanic islands are known for their stunning landscape and natural beauty.
 The islands have the perfect blend of Arabic, African, French, and Malagasy influences inspired by the ancient Indian Ocean trade between the Asian and East African ports.

 Comoros experiences a tropical climate with two seasons – colder season and warmer season.